-- The active component is the one that has its symbol and corresponding model information currently displayed in the design editor window.
-A component can be active without necessarily being selected in the Components list.
+- The active footprint is that whose graphics are currently displayed in the design editor window.
+A footprint can be active without necessarily being selected and/or focused in the Footprints list.

-- In sections of the panel where multiple columns of data exist, the data may be sorted by any column by clicking on the header for that column.
-Click once to sort in ascending order; click again to sort in descending order.
+- In regions of the panel where multiple columns of data exist, the data may be sorted by any column by clicking on the header for that column.
+Clicking once will sort in ascending order; click again to sort by descending order.

 - You can change the order in which columns of data are displayed.
 To move a column, click on its header and drag it horizontally to the required position.
 A valid position is indicated by the appearance of two positional arrows.

-- The component that you paste into the active library document can originate from either a schematic design document or another schematic library document.
+- The footprint that you paste into the active library document can originate from either a PCB design document or another PCB library document.

-- If multiple components have been copied to the clipboard from the main design in the schematic editor, all components in the selection will be pasted into the library document.
+- If multiple footprints have been copied to the clipboard from the main design in the PCB Editor, only the last footprint of the group to have been selected will be pasted into the library document.

-- If the same component is pasted into the library more than once, or if more than one new component is added to the library without renaming, the copies are distinguished by the suffix _1, _2, _3, etc.
+- If the same footprint is pasted into the library more than once or if more than one new footprint is added to the library without renaming, the copies are distinguished by the suffix - DUPLICATE, - DUPLICATE1, - DUPLICATE2, etc.

-- A schematic design document must be open in order to pass on changes made to components in the library document.
+- A PCB design document must be open in order to pass on changes made to footprints in the library document.

-- When a new schematic library document is created the panel will contain a single, blank component - Component_1.
+- When a new PCB library document is created the panel will, by default, contain a single, blank footprint -